Hello, My name is Lea Ann Brown and welcome to my kitchen and blog at Cooking On The Ranch.

 - I cook and share recipes that echo our Colorado Western Culture.

-- And being from Kansas, you’ll find a few Kansas comfort food recipes here and there.
+- And being from Kansas, you’ll find a couple of Kansas comfort food recipes sprinkled in here and there.

 I live in Highlands Ranch, Colorado which is South of Denver and at the base of our majestic Rocky Mountains, even though officially not a “Ranch”, the land our town sits on was in fact once a large working cattle ranch …before Denver urban sprawl claimed the land.
 We live in the spirit of those who settled here over a century ago.